Revelation-24/BrainDead2k24/README.md

 <hr>

-<h2>Problem Statement 1: Analyze Rice Production Data In India and Predict Rice Production in Indian States/Union Territories.
+# Problem Statement 1: Analyze Rice Production Data In India and Predict Rice Production in Indian States/Union Territories.
+(Marks- 40)

-   Marks- 40</h2>

 <h3> Challenge Description:
 In this challenge, participants are tasked with predicting the production of rice on a state-wise or union territory-wise basis.

 The dataset provided spans from the agricultural sessions of 2004-2005 to 2022-2023, detailing the quantity of rice produced annually.

 Analysis Goals:
 Analyze the dataset and derive meaningful insights from the data.